globulus/simi/README.md

  print f(2) # 0
  print f(6) # 6
  ```

+ A *return* always returns from the current function, be it a lambda or not.
+Some languages make a distinction there, but Šimi does not.

  The *yield* statement is very similar to return, but the function block stores where it left off, and subsequent invocations resume the flow from that point:
 ```ruby